kinant/frontend-nanodegree-arcade-game/README.md

 ** NOTE: If you do make a selection for the sprite, click on the game screen again to continue playing!!

+** NOTE #2: helper.js is a file I created for other functions and variables that are used in the program.